 No matter how you look at it, getting injured sucks.
 You were at the top of your game: and now forced to break from your training, your life, your established routine and the sports activities you love.
 And it’s more than the physical injury you have to recover from, you now have to build yourself and your confidence back to where they were.

 Frustration, anger, disappointment, grief and fear, are some of the many negative emotions capable of heading your way right now; because when our body is injured and in survival mode we automatically begin preparing for the worst.
 This almost unconscious negativity can not only bring you down but delay your recovery time too.

-We‘ve put together this blog with some practical tips for staying positive while recovering from any injury: things like practicing meditation, directing your focus, being solution orientated, setting yourself achievable goals, and visualising.
-They’re all real tools you can use to keep your mind positive and directed at recovery.
+We‘ve put together some practical tips for staying positive while recovering from any injury.
 Concentration and directing your mind can often be harder work than 100km on the bike or that final bench press.
 But if you put in the work, you can keep yourself ahead of the game and ready for the next challenge.
 Are you ready?

 Meditation is one of the simplest and best ways to keep a positive mindset while injured.
 Whether you’re on crutches, wheelchair bound, bed-ridden, or just been sidelined you can practice meditation.
 The best thing about meditation is it’s a chance to switch off from the physical reality of your injury and clear your mind of negativity.

 All day and all night your injury is right there in front of you: and if you are waiting in a doctor’s surgery or lying in a hospital bed it’s really easy for your mind to focus on the hurt rather than the healing.
 Even short 10 minute meditations can reset your mind for positivity and recovery.